 The Events Viewer in Windows is a pretty handy tool.
 It logs everything that happens on your PC.
-Both system and user activity is faithfully recorded and time stamped.
-If your system is acting up, you the event viewer might be able to help you find the problem.
-The event viewer isn’t a trouble shooting tool though.
+Both system and user activity are faithfully recorded and time-stamped.
+If your system is acting up, the event viewer might be able to help you find the problem.
+The event viewer isn’t a troubleshooting tool, though.
 It’s a log, a very useful one at that.
 You can use it to log startup and shut down times in Windows.
 Actually, it does that by itself.
 All you need to do is extract the information so that it’s easier to make sense of.

 Startup And Shut Down Events are logged automatically.
 Windows assigns these events their own separate IDs.
 These IDs are what we use to filter out the respective events.

 Once you know the event IDs that log startup and shut down on Windows, you can create a custom view to filter them out exclusively.
 Open the Event Viewer.
 Click ‘Create Custom View’ on the right.

 On the Create Custom View window, open the ‘Events Log’ dropdown.
 Expand Windows Logs, and select ‘System.’